Global Warming: Gandhian Solution

 GANDHIAN SOLUTION TO GLOBAL ECOLOGICAL CRISIS: SOME REFLECTIONS

 Neither the great seers of our Indian civilization nor the great seers of various great religions would approve the present fundamentally unspiritual, extremely eco-hostile and out-and-out consumerist global market culture of unlimited desires for wealth and luxuries, which has caused through unethical use of science and technology disappearance of tens of thousands of plant and animal species and continues to cause greater and greater violence to our life-and-health-sustaining natural systems, (in the form of causing pollution of air, water, food , soil, global warming and climate change, depletion of non-renewable natural resources, depletion of ozone layer, etc.) which has devastating implications in the long run for our future generations as well as for the entire life-world.
-According to the 2014 Living Planet Report of WWF, our planet earth lost 52 percent of its wildlife in past 40 years between 1970 and 2010 (The Times of India, Mumbai, October 1, 2014).
-The 2018 Living Planet Report of WWF found, on average, a decline of 60 percent in the size of the population of mammals, birds, fish, reptiles, and amphibians in just over 40 years from 1970 to 2014 due to human activities.
-Globally, nature provides services worth around $125 trillion a year, while also helping ensure the supply of fresh air, clean water, food, energy, medicines, and more. (https://www.worldwildlife.org) Polluting the essential requirements of life such as air, water, food, soil, etc., and consuming the limited non-renewable natural resources at the cost of the essential needs of our future generations or of our fellow lower form of creatures for the sake of luxuries is highly unethical.
+According to the 2014 Living Planet Report of WWF, our planet earth on an average lost 52 percent of the vertebrate species of its wildlife – mammals, birds, fish, reptiles, and amphibians – in past 40 years between 1970 and 2010, due to human activities.
+On an average the vertebrate species declined by 58 percent between1970 and 2012, according to its 2016 report.
+On an average the vertebrate species declined 60 percent between 1970 and 2014, due to human activities, according to its 2018 report.
+Globally, nature provides services worth around $125 trillion a year, while also helping ensure the supply of fresh air, clean water, food, energy, medicines, and more. (https://www.worldwildlife.org) We need 1.7 Earths to regenerate the natural resources we currently use and absorb our waste .
+This means it now takes the earth one year and six months to regenerate what we use in one year. (https://www.footprintnetwork.org) Polluting the essential requirements of life such as air, water, food, soil, etc., and consuming the limited non-renewable natural resources at the cost of the essential needs of our future generations or of our fellow lower form of creatures for the sake of luxuries is highly unethical.
 They would agree with the Gandhian view that the modern civilization’s out-and-out consumerist global market culture of having unlimited desires for more and more wealth and luxuries and going to the ends of the earth with the help of science and technology causing great irreparable harm to earth’s life-and-health-sustaining natural systems in search of their satisfaction is satanic and suicidal.
-The Gandhian alternative to it (in terms of Gandhiji’s conceptions of village Swaraj, Swadeshi, Antyodaya, Sarvodaya, dignified body-labour, non-exploitative rural serving/ centric eco-friendly decentralized industrialization and urbanization, Satyagraha, character-building ethics education, enlightened righteous simple living and high thinking, Truth and non-violence, etc.), does provide a non-violent form of development, which essentially involves retelling the basic ethics of our ancient civilization as well as of all great religions in the context of our present technological age, and which is the surest and perhaps the only long term solution to our impending catastrophic global ecological crisis, including the seemingly insoluble problem of Global Warming and Climate Change, along with the present all pervasive deep rooted moral and spiritual crisis.
+The Gandhian alternative to it (in terms of Gandhiji’s conceptions of village Swaraj, Swadeshi, Antyodaya, Sarvodaya, dignified body-labour, non-exploitative rural serving/ centric eco-friendly decentralized industrialization and urbanization, Satyagraha, character-building ethics education, enlightened righteous simple living and high thinking, Truth and non-violence, etc.,) does provide a non-violent form of development, which essentially involves retelling the basic ethics of our ancient civilization as well as of all great religions in the context of our present technological age, and which is the surest and perhaps the only long term solution to our impending catastrophic global ecological crisis, including the seemingly insoluble problem of Global Warming and Climate Change, along with the present all pervasive deep rooted moral and spiritual crisis.
 (For a discussion on this issue, please see the note “Gandhian Solution to Global Environmental Crisis” in our website, www. savegangamovement.org.”)

+“We are close to the tipping point where global warming becomes irreversible.
+Trumps action could push the earth over the brink, to become like Venus, with a temperature of two hundred and fifty degrees, and raining sulphuric acid,” Stephen Hawking told BBC News.
+He deeply believed that life on Earth is at risk from a sudden nuclear war, a genetically engineered virus, global warming, or other dangers humans have not yet thought of.
+According to Hawking Global warming and climate change is the biggest problem humans are facing at present.
+The extinction of human species from planet Earth due to misuse of science and technology cannot be avoided, because we do not know how to avoid the misuse of science and technology based on human selfishness, greed, stupidity, etc. Mahatma Gandhi would not agree with this view of Stephen Hawking.
 The great teachers and seers of our ancient Indian civilization explicitly accept universal non-violence, i.e. non-violence to both human and non-human life, to be the foundation of ethics.
-They see clearly that a perfect enlightened selfless ethical life of universal love and renunciation (desire-lessness) constitutes the core of the ultimate goal of life, i.e. of liberation, and pursuit of selfless ethical life of love with detachment to the fruits of one’s actions, serving selflessly to society in the best possible way to the best of one’s ability through some work required for the general good and making constant effort to progress towards ethical perfection, constitutes the core of its means.
+They see clearly that a perfect enlightened selfless ethical life of universal love and renunciation (desireless) constitutes the core of the ultimate goal of life, i.e. of liberation, and pursuit of selfless ethical life of love with detachment to the fruits of one’s actions, serving selflessly to society in the best possible way to the best of one’s ability through some work required for the general good and making constant effort to progress towards ethical perfection, constitutes the core of its means.
 They see clearly that enlightened unselfish desireless ethical life of love(i.e. enlightened selfless ethical life of love with detachment to the fruits of actions ) is intrinsically peaceful and blissful and that a liberated life is eternally the best form of life.
 They see clearly that any person through conscious effort can pursue liberation and progress towards it from evil to good life, from selfish good life to unselfish good life, from unselfish good life to enlightened selfless renounced, i.e. desireless, good life and from it finally to liberated life.
+Anyone can do experiment with Truth, like Buddha and Gandhi did, and test the claims of the theory of liberation in the laboratory of one’s life by making constant effort to progress towards ethical perfection and acquire direct scientific knowledge about the invaluable spiritual truths with the help of reason based on one’s own spiritual experiences.
 They explicitly accept that pursuit of wealth and pleasure within the limits of ethics is essential not only for the pursuit of the ultimate goal of life, but also for lasting development, prosperity, peace and happiness in society.
-Gandhiji sees clearly that all great religions also explicitly or implicitly accept the same.
-He rightly considered the modern Western civilization to be essentially an irreligious false civilization in the sense that selfless ethical love, which constitutes the essence of religious life, has no place or only peripheral place in it, and what it considers to be the ultimate goal of life is essentially false; with deep conviction, he considered the ancient Indian Civilization to be a true civilization.
+Gandhiji, like Swami Vivekananda, sees clearly that all great religions also explicitly or implicitly accept the same.
+Gandhiji rightly considered the modern Western civilization to be essentially an irreligious false civilization in the sense that selfless ethical love, which constitutes the essence of religious life, has no place or only peripheral place in it, and what it considers to be the ultimate goal of life is essentially false; with deep conviction, he considered the ancient Indian Civilization to be a true civilization.
 (Hind Swaraj or Indian Home Rule, Chapters VI & XIII)

+Albert Einstein rightly said: “If the bee disappeared off the face of the Earth, man would only have four years left to live.”
 We must protect and take loving care of the delicate and holistic balance that exists in the ecosystems of nature which are invaluable from the view point of utility, aesthetics as well as religion, and try to restore wherever possible our degraded eco-systems: our pursuit of wealth and luxuries with the help of science and technology must not be allowed to cause harm to the life-and-heath-sustaining natural eco-systems.
 Protection of the Ganga, symbolizing all rivers, water bodies and aquatic life, and the Giriraj Himalaya, symbolizing all mountains, forests and wildlife, must be accorded highest priority in our national development process.
 Surely our civilization which is the only living great ancient civilization and which is the mother of so many great religions has the moral and spiritual resources to play the role of Jagat Guru and show the present spiritually dark world the path of Truth, the path of self-purification, self-enlightenment and self-realization, the path of realization of ethical perfection, which constitutes truly the essence of the science of Yoga.
-It does provide profound systematic knowledge about the means to discipline ethically our senses and passions and progress towards ethical perfection, and its message of enlightened desire-less unselfish ethical action of universal love has the potentiality to save the world from the impending catastrophic global ecological crisis including the problem of global warming and climate change along with its present deep-rooted all pervasive moral and spiritual crisis.
+It does provide profound systematic knowledge about the means to discipline ethically our senses and passions and progress towards ethical perfection, and its message of enlightened desireless unselfish ethical action of universal love has the potentiality to save the world from the impending catastrophic global ecological crisis including the problem of global warming and climate change along with its present deep rooted all pervasive moral and spiritual crisis.
 It is deeply painful that in the present Global Market culture even Yoga has become a multibillion dollar business enterprise in the global market.
-Surely our living great ancient Indian civilization, which the Ganga has given to the world, has the moral and spiritual resources to provide the awareness necessary to create a mass Satyagraha to save the world from the impending massive ecological crisis, and surely India, the mother of this only great living ancient civilization, is in far better position than any other country to create and lead such a movement.
+Surely our living great ancient Indian civilization, which the Ganga has given to the world, has the moral and spiritual resources to provide the awareness necessary to create a mass Satyagraha to save the world from the impending massive ecological crisis, and surely India, the mother of this great living ancient civilization, is in far better position than any other country to create and lead such a movement.
 Let India, the land of many great religions, provide the world a culture of non-violence and Truth, i.e., the true Ultimate meaning of life, in the context of our present technological age, where all religions would grow harmoniously in spite of their differences in the realm of metaphysics on the basis of the knowledge about their fundamental ethical unity and truth and the central place of ethics in religious life, and where development would take place with loving care of the invaluable countless kinds of flora and fauna of our life-giving & life-and-health-sustaining aesthetically and religiously invaluable natural systems.
-Let us rejuvenate and preserve of our great ancient civilization of Truth and non-violence through completing the unfinished work of Mahatma Gandhi, the apostle of Truth and non-violence of our age, and save India and through it the world at large from the impending catastrophic global ecological crisis along with the present all pervasive deep-rooted moral and spiritual crisis.
+Let us rejuvenate and preserve of our great ancient civilization of Truth and non-violence through completing the unfinished work of Mahatma Gandhi, the apostle of Truth and non-violence of our age, and save India and through it the world at large from the impending catastrophic global ecological crisis along with the present all pervasive deep rooted moral and spiritual crisis.

 Smt Rama Rauta,